JWBurgers/An_Introduction_to_Cryptography/Chapter 3 - Symmetric Cryptography.md

 The shift cipher is an example of a very simple and insecure stream cipher.
 Using a single letter (the private key), you can produce a string of letters the length of the message (the keystream).
 This keystream is, then, combined with the plaintext via a modulo operation to produce a ciphertext.
 (This modulo operation can be simplified to an XOR operation when representing the letters in bits).

+Another famous example of a stream cipher is the **Vigenere cipher**, after Blaise de Vigenere who fully developed it at the end of the 16th century (though others had done a lot of preceding work).
+It is an example of a **polyalphabetic substitution cipher**: an encryption scheme where the ciphertext alphabet for a plaintext symbol changes depending on its position in the text.

+As encryption gained popularity in Renaissance Europe, so did **cryptanalysis**—that is, the breaking of ciphertexts—particularly, using **frequency analysis**.
+The latter employs statistical regularities in our language to break ciphertexts.
+Even the most sophisticated monoalphabetic substition ciphers were no longer sufficient against frequency analysis by the 1700s, particularly in military and security settings.
+As the Vigenere cipher offered a significant advancement in security, it became popular in this period and widespread by the late 1700s.

+Informally speaking, the encryption scheme works as follows:

+1. Select a multi-letter word as the private key
+2. For any message, apply the shift cipher to each letter of the message using the corresponding letter in the key word as the shift
+3. If you have cycled through the key word but still have not totally enciphered the plaintext, again apply the key word’s letters as a shift cipher to the corresponding letters in the remainder of the text
+4. Continue this process until the entire message has been enciphered

+To illustrate, suppose that your private key is GOLD and you want to encrypt the message "CRYPTOGRAPHY".
+In that case you would proceed as follows according to the Vigenere cipher:

+- c<sub>0</sub>  = [(2 + 6) Mod 26] = 8 = I
+- c<sub>1</sub>  = [(17 + 14) Mod 26] = 5 = F
+- c<sub>2</sub>  = [(24 + 11) Mod 26] = 9 = J
+- c<sub>3</sub>  = [(15 + 3) Mod 26] = 18 = S
+- c<sub>4</sub>  = [(19 + 6) Mod 26] = 25 = Z
+- c<sub>5</sub>  = [(14 + 14) Mod 26] = 2 = C
+- c<sub>6</sub>  = [(6 + 11) Mod 26] = 17 = R
+- c<sub>7</sub>  = [(17 + 3) Mod 26] = 20 = U
+- c<sub>8</sub>  = [(0 + 6) Mod 26] = 6 = G
+- c<sub>9</sub>  = [(15 + 14) Mod 26] = 3 = D
+- c<sub>10</sub> = [(7 + 11) Mod 26] = 18 = S
+- c<sub>11</sub> = [(24 + 3) Mod 26] = 1 = B
+- c = "IFJSZCRUGDSB"

 Another famous example of a stream cipher is the **one-time pad**.
 With the one-time pad, you simply create a string of random bits as long as the plaintext message and produce the ciphertext via the XOR operation.
-Hence, the key and the keystream are equivalent with a one-time pad.
+Hence, the private key and the keystream are equivalent with a one-time pad.

+While the Shift cipher and Vigenere ciphers are very insecure in the modern age, the one-time pad is very secure.
+Probably the most famous application of the one-time pad was, at least until the 1980s, for the **Washington-Moscow hotline**.

+The hotline is a direct communications link between Washington and Moscow for urgent matters that was installed after the Cuban Missile Crisis.
+The technology for the has transformed over the years.
+Currently, it includes a direct fiber optic cable as well as two satellite links (for redundancy), which enable e-mail and text messaging.
+The link ends in various places in the US.
+The Pentagon, the White House, and Raven Rock Mountain are known endpoints.
+Contrary to popular opinion, the hotline has never involved telephones.

+In essence, the one-time pad scheme worked as follows.
+Both Washington and Moscow would have two sets of random numbers.
+One set of random numbers, created by the Russians, pertained to encryption and decryption of any messages in the Russian language.
+One set of random numbers, created by the Americans, pertained to encryption and decryption of any messages in the English language.
+From time to time, more random numbers would be delived to the other side by trusted couriers.

+Washington and Moscow were, then, able to communicate secretly by using these random numbers for creating one-time pads.
+Each time you needed to communicate, you would use the next portion of random numbers for your message.

+While highly secure, the one-time pad faces significant practical limitations: the key needs to be as long as the message and no part of a one-time pad can be re-used.
+This means that you need to keep track of where you are in the one-time pad, store a massive number of bits, and exchange random bits with your counterparties from time to time.

-While the shift cipher is very insecure, the one-time pad is very secure.
-Yet, it only has very limited practical relevance.
-Instead, the predominant stream ciphers used in practice are **pseudorandom stream ciphers**.
-Salsa20 and a closely related variant called ChaCha are examples of modern pseudorandom stream ciphers.
+Due the practical challenges of the one-time pad, the predominant stream ciphers used in practice are **pseudorandom stream ciphers**.
+Salsa20 and a closely related variant called ChaCha are examples of commonly used pseudorandom stream ciphers.

 With these pseudorandom stream ciphers, you first randomly select a key K that is shorter than the length of the plaintext.
 Such a random key K is usually created by our computer on the basis of unpredictable data which it collects over time, such as the time between network messages, mouse movements, and so on.

-This random key K is then inserted into an expansion algorithm which creates a pseudorandom key stream.
+This random key K is then inserted into an expansion algorithm which creates a pseudorandom key stream as long as the message.
 You can specify precisely how long the keystream needs to be (e.g., 500 bits, 1000 bits, 1200 bits, 29,117 bits, and so on).

 A pseudorandom keystream appears *as if* it was chosen completely randomly from the set of all strings with the same length.
+Hence, encryption with a pseudorandom keystream appears as if it had been done with a one-time pad.
 But that is, of course, not the case.

 As our private key is shorter than the keystream and our expansionary algorithm needs to be deterministic in order for the encryption/decryption process to work, not every keystream of that particular length could have resulted as an output from our expansionary operation.